Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 An **ensemble score** combines the strengths of multiple feature-ranking methods into a single, more robust metric.
 This approach improves feature-selection reliability, reduces method-specific bias, and increases confidence that highly ranked features genuinely influence the target variable.

-For large automotive datasets containing

-To improve feature-ranking reliability, normalized scores from multiple methods (Pearson, Spearman, ReliefF, Random Forest, mRMR, Boruta, and Permutation Importance) are combined into a single ensemble score.

 ## Average Ensemble Score

 The primary ranking score is computed as: